 We live in Edremit, the western part of Turkey.
 Our region is very rich in terms of natural beauties, economy and social life.
 Because of these features, it receives a lot of immigration.
 People from different cultures come to our region to live.
 For tourism purposes, there is a large crowd of people in summer seasons.
 This density of people also brings with it many problems.
-If I summarize the problems regarding young people as follows:
+If I summarize the challenges regarding young people, they would be as follows:

-*Many young people come from the east of Turkey so they may not be able to adapt to our region.
+- Many young people come from the east of Turkey and find it difficult to adapt to the cultural characteristics of western Turkey.

-*There are many young people suffering from economic difficulties.
+- There are many young people who suffer from economic difficulties.

-* There are many divorced family children and there are also some students who live with their grandparents.
+- There are many children of divorce and also some pupils who live with their grandparents.

 We made student project groups in our school.
 We invite students who are in some disadvantaged situations to these groups.
 The students whom we invited to the project groups were hesitant at first, but later they haven’t had any problems in adapting to the groups, they are happy in this comfortable and fun atmosphere.
 We also get official permission from the parents for these students.

 Edremit Region is one of the regions that face many different problems and has the highest population growth in Turkey.
 This growth and confusion also changes family structures in social life and disrupts relationships.
-However, besides this uncontrolled growth, it is quite a lot in rural life.
+However, this uncontrolled growth has also affected the rural life quite a lot.

 There are many young people living in villages in the Kazdağları region of our district.
 Students come to our school from these villages.
 There are young people from different backgrounds and cultures in our school.
-There are too many divorced family children in our area.
+There also are a considerable number of children with single parents in our area.
 In some classes, this rate reaches up to 1 in 3.
 We want to support these students and help them socialize more.
 These students who have family problems may feel incomplete in school and social life.
-They try to hide their negative situations and tend towards loneliness.
+They try to hide their negative situations and often avoid other people.

 I am constantly improving myself and sharing my experiences and energy with young people.
-Since I started teaching, I have been interesting in technology, video and photography.
+Since I started teaching, I have been interested in technology, video and photography.
 I do web design, I have some websites.
 I love shooting short films and making short films in my spare time.
 I have been photographing and archiving for years.
-I took part in the first step of this project before.
-I did some trainings on video designs to youth groups in our youth association.
+I took part in the first steps of this project before.
+I have done some workshops on video designs to youth groups in our youth association.
 I have a social media page which I use to promote Edremit District and I share photos and videos about Edremit.
-Also I take photos and videos of our school and I edit and run our school’s website and social media accounts.
+I also take photos and videos of our school and I edit and run our school’s website and social media accounts.

 This project taught me many different techniques and ideas.
 We do all these activities together with our youth groups from our school.
 Young people are very demanding.
 Today, the rapid progress of technology and the importance of social media among young people increase the importance of our project.
 Video content can reach a wide audience instantly.
 A short video can be more effective than pages of text.
 Young people know the importance of producing video content, so they take care of our project.